How Metallica Bounced Back With ‘Garage Days Re-Revisited’

 Most of the previous tracks hovered at the five-minute mark or beyond.
 “Crash Course in Brain Surgery,” which came to Metallica courtesy of the Welsh rockers Budgie, returned to the “hit it and quit” punk ethos – something that kept the thumping piece at just over three minutes.
 Similarly timed was the double-shot hybrid moment of two Misfits classics, “Last Caress” and “Green Hell.”
 The former boasts a sing-songy flow that belies its lyrics about killing babies and raping mothers; the latter was an aggressive and brutal thrash number.
 Somehow, the pairing of songs works perfectly together.
 Their sonic differences compliment each other brilliantly.

 At the end of the EP, Metallica unknowingly stumbled into a little bit of controversy by launching into an extremely loose rendition of Iron Maiden's “Run to the Hills.”
 It’s almost comically ragged, as if it was done in jest – but according to Ulrich, that was hardly the intent.
-“There may have been a couple of people who thought that we were taking the piss but obviously it was meant as a tribute in our own perverse Metallica way,” the drummer told Rhythm Magazine.
+“There may have been a couple of people who thought that we were taking the piss but obviously it was meant as a tribute in our own perverse Metallica way,” he told Rhythm Magazine.

 Another misconception about Garage Days is that it was actually recorded in a garage.
 While it was rehearsed in the aforementioned spot at Ulrich’s residence, the sessions were completed at two top-of-the-line locations in A&M Studios in Santa Monica and Conway Studios in West Hollywood.
 Birth School Metallica Death revealed that the band was bequeathed some studio time from an unlikely source: Ted Nugent, who had finished recording his 1988 solo album If You Can’t Lick ‘Em … Lick ‘Em ahead of schedule.